dakow184/Machine-Learning-Approaches-to-Predict-the-Netflix-APP-Ratings/README.md

-# My-Projects
+# Machine Learning Approaches to Predict the Netflix APP Ratings
-As records of the project done before.
+Projects done in 2024